Many of us sleep with our pets, but should we sleep with their fleas? - get rid of the little suckers!

 There is no quick fix in getting rid of fleas in your bed or anywhere else inside and outside of your home for that matter.
 The reason for this is due to the nature of fleas and their four stage life cycle:

-If you are to be successful in your efforts to have a flea free bed, you need to have flea free pets along with a flea free home both inside and out.
+To be successful in your efforts to have a flea free bed, you need to have flea free pets along with a flea free home both inside and out.
 Please take a moment to read our articles on Fleas on Pets, Fleas in Furniture, Fleas in Carpets and Fleas in Lawns and Yards.

-If you don't have time, just let me just say that only 5% of the fleas in and around your home will be on your pets the other 95% will be lurking around in various stages of development; in dark crevices, curtains folds and soft furnishings - they will also be in your car, lawns, gardens and yards.
+If you don't have time, just let me just say that only 5% of the fleas in and around your home will be on your pets the other 95% will be lurking around in various stages of off-spring development; in dark crevices, curtains folds and soft furnishings - they will also be in your car, lawns, gardens and yards.

 Getting rid of fleas in your bed - lets get started